 Philadelphia is within driving distance from several major metro areas, making it easy for attendees to travel by car.
 The city is just a two-hour drive from both New York City and Baltimore, and a three-hour drive from Washington, D.C.
 Visitors who opt to travel by plane will enjoy convenient travel options and access via Philadelphia International Airport, which is just a short drive, cab ride, or train ride from Philadelphia’s downtown and the Pennsylvania Convention Center.
 Visitors traveling by train will arrive at Amtrak’s 30th Street, located in the heart of Philadelphia’s downtown and just a short walk from hotels and meeting venues.
 Situated along Amtrak’s Northeast Corridor, Philadelphia is only a 1.5-hour train ride from New York City, and just 2 hours from Washington, D.C.

-As the 4th most walkable large city in the nation according to Redfin, navigating Philadelphia by foot is a breeze.
+As one of the most walkable cities in the nation, navigating Philadelphia by foot is a breeze.
 Walking is a convenient way for your attendees to travel between their hotel, meeting venue, attractions and the city’s renowned restaurants.
 The Pennsylvania Convention Center is located in the heart of downtown, just steps away from neighborhoods such as Philadelphia’s Chinatown, Old City, Rittenhouse, and Washington Square West.
 Meeting attendees will find it easy to access and explore the city’s top attractions during their downtime, with popular sites such as LOVE Park, Kimmel Center for the Performing Arts, and the Philadelphia Museum of Art all within a few minutes’ walk of one of the East Coast’s premier event venues.

 Philadelphia’s wide variety of event spaces and hotels makes it easy for planners to find the perfect setting for meetings, conferences, and celebrations.
 The city is home to leading hotel brands and properties, ranging from luxurious to economical and offer more than 14,000 rooms located within walking distance from the Pennsylvania Convention Center.
 Whether your meeting is large or small, the PHLCVB’s Services team can walk you through dozens of unique indoor and outdoor venues ideas.
 Choose from the one-million-square-feet of meeting space available at the Pennsylvania Convention Center, offsite venues in historic settings, venues with Instagram-worthy views, and spaces with indoor-outdoor options.